-This is the final post in a series of six exploring issues currently facing training professionals and the upcoming trends in training for the next five years.
+This is the final post in a series exploring issues currently facing training professionals and the upcoming trends in training for the next five years.

 Because of this, when we have a work-related task and we are able to repeatedly do it successfully, we can document that as experience.
 And afterwards, when someone else has to be trained on that task, we are now domain experts merely by virtue of the work experience we have.